Google Recaptcha is a great tool for preventing spam and abuse of your website. It’s easy to integrate, effective and free. What’s not to like?

 - provide end users with clear instructions for revocation of consent.

 You must clearly identify each party that may collect, receive, or use end users’ personal data as a consequence of your use of a Google product.
 You must also provide end users with prominent and easily accessible information about that party’s use of end users’ personal data.”

-This is typical of any Google product where the responsibility to protect personal data and apply local laws is the obligation of the user.
+Remember, these are Google’s words, not ours and that of the regulators.
+This is typical of many Google products where the responsibility to protect personal data and apply local laws is the obligation of the user.
 In this situation you should be aware that even when using tools from large companies who likely have robust knowledge of data privacy laws, you must still complete your own due diligence.